Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+*  Sept, 2020: I am currently looking for students to joinly apply for [IRC PhD/Postdoc funding](http://research.ie/funding/goipg/) with me.
+*  Sept, 2020: One funded research master position is available, contact me if you are interested.
+*  Sept, 2020: Our COVID-19 project has received funding from Google Cloud Platform to support its cloud infrastructure dev.
+*  Aug, 2020:  I am acting as the topic gusest editor for the Frointers Journal in Sustainable Cities - please see the [CFP](https://lnkd.in/egES8Vv).
+*  June, 2020: Joined [SFI ML-Lab](https://www.ml-labs.ie/) as a research leader.
+*  May, 2020: Joined [EU COST Action CA19126](https://www.cost.eu/actions/CA19126/#tabs|Name:overview) as a funded MC member.
-*  March, 2020: I have been invited to give a [research seminar](https://www.maynoothuniversity.ie/news-events/hamilton-institute-seminar-53) at the Hamilton Institute, Maynooth University.
+*  March, 2020: Invited to give a [research seminar](https://www.maynoothuniversity.ie/news-events/hamilton-institute-seminar-53) at the Hamilton Institute, Maynooth University.
-*  Feb, 2020: I have been invited to give a presentation to 4th year undergraduate students at School of Electronic Engineering, Maynooth University.
+*  Feb, 2020: Invited to give a presentation to 4th year undergraduate students at School of Electronic Engineering, Maynooth University.
-*  Feb, 2020: We have one paper accepted by the 6th IEEE WF-IoT conference
+*  Feb, 2020: One paper accepted by the 6th IEEE WF-IoT conference
-*  Nov, 2019: We have one funded PhD position with the Insight Centre for Data Analytics at DCU.
+*  Nov, 2019: One funded PhD position available with the Insight Centre for Data Analytics at DCU.
 More details can be found at https://lnkd.in/gB8ey3M.
 Please contact me if you are interested.
+*  Oct, 2019: Joined Insight Centre, DCU
+*  Oct, 2019: Joined Entwine Research Centre, School of EE, DCU
 *  Sept, 2019: Joined DCU as an Assistant Professor
-*  June, 2019: 5G-Solutions Work Package Lead
+*  June, 2019: Worked as 5G-Solutions Work Package Lead, IBM